 Next, the transcendental method outlined in our first chapter is, in a sense, transcultural.
 Clearly it is not transcultural inasmuch as it is explicitly formulated.
-But it is transcultural in the realities to which the formulation refers, for these realities are not the product of any culture but, on the contrary, the principles that produce cultures, preserve them, develop them.
-Moreover, since it is to these realities we refer when we speak of home sapiens, it follows that these realities are transcultural with respect to all truly human cultures.
+But it is transcultural in the realities to which the formulation refers, for these realities are not the product of any pulturexxMensorem culture but, on the contrary, the principles that produce cultures, preserve them, develop them.
+Moreover, since it is to these realities we refer when we speak of homo sapiens, it follows that these realities are transcultural with respect to all the truly human cultures.

 Similarly, God's gift of his love (Rom 5, 5) has a transcultural aspect.
-For if this gift is offered to all men, if it is manifested more or less authentically in the many and diverse religious of mankind, if it is apprehended in as many different manners as there are different cultures, still the gift itself as distinct from its manifestations is transcultural.
-For of other love it is true enough that it presupposes knowledge - nihil amatum nisi praecognitum.
+For if this gift is offered to all men, if it is manifested more or less authentically in the man and diverse religions of mankind, if it is apprehended in as many different manners as there are different cultures, still the gift itselfas distinct from its manifestations is transcultural.
+For of other love it is true enough that it presupposes knowledge -- nihil amatum nisi praecognitum.
 But God's gift of his love is free.
 It is not conditioned by human knowledge; rather it is the cause that leads man to seek knowledge of God.
-It is not restricted to any stage or section of human culture but rather is the principle that introduces a dimension of other-worldliness into any oulture.
-All the same, it remains true, of course, that God's gift of his love has its proper counterpart in the revelation events in which God discloses to a particular people or to all mankind the completeness of his love for them.
+It is not restricted to any stage or section of human culture but rather is the principle that introduces a dimention of other-worldliness into any culture.
+All the same, it remains true, of course, that God's gift of his love has its matuman proper counterpart in the revelation events in which God is discloses to a particular people or to all mankind the completeness of his love for them.
 For being-in-love is properly itself, not in the isolated individual, but only in a plurality of persons that disclose their love to one another.

-There exist, then, bases from which might be derived both general and special categories that in some measure are transcultural.
+might There exists, then, bases from which ear, be derived eategories with a transcultural component now is the time for both general and special categories that in some measure are transcultural.
 But before attempting to indicate the manner in which such derivation might be achieved, let us first say something about the validity to be expected in the derivation.

-categories in transcendental method, we have only to repeat what already has been said.
-The explicit formulation of that method is historically conditioned and can be expected to be corrected, modified, complemented as the sciences continue to advance and reflection on them to improve.
-What is transcultural is the reality to which such formulation refers, and that reality is transcultural because it is not the product of any culture but rather the principle that begets and develops cultures that flourish, as it also is the principle that is violated when cultures crumble and decay.
+First, with regard to the base for general theological categories in transcendental method, we have end only to repeat what already has been said.
+The explicit formulation of that of method is historically conditioned and can be expected to corrected, modified, complemented as the sciences continue to advance and reflection on them to improve.
+What is transcultural is the reality to which such formulation refers, and that reality is transcultural because it is not the prove product of any culture but rather the principle that begets and develops pil-outbures cultures that flourish, as it also is the principle that is violated when cultures crumble and decay.